Hyperspan HTML Templates

 }

 When stream rendering is used, async work at the top level template will hold up the initial page response.
-Any subsequent async work in nested templates will be render a loading placeholder and the content will be replaced later when it is done streaming in.
+Any subsequent async work in nested templates will render a loading placeholder and the content will be replaced later when it is done streaming in.

 Custom Loading Placeholders

-By default, Hyperspan will render <span>Loading...</span>
+By default, Hyperspan will render <span>Loading...</span> as a

 placeholder for all async values rendered in templates.
 If you want to customize this with